 Are there any set and forget slow cookers 4 quarts and under? [more inside]

 I know there have been many, many recipe questions on AskMe.
 I'm sorry to contribute yet another one.
 But I am in search of simple, quick meals that will actually be eaten by my small family. [more inside]

+How can I save money on food if I live in a place with roommates and an inoperable kitchen?
 Assuming that nothing in the kitchen works and that I work a full time job, study part time, and my roommates are overgrown slobs who I never see and don't really care about my opinions or thoughts.